 ‘We were very fortunate in having an experienced old soldier as Company Sergeant Major.
 This was Strachan of the Black Watch, a man who knew just exactly how a Company should be run, and one could be sure that when the Company was required to be at a certain place at a certain time, be there it would.’

 It took Gerry Strachan a long time to recover from his wounds, but when he had he immediately carried out some parachute descents.
-He rejoined the 2nd Parachute Battalion in North Africa in May 1943 and was made the Regimental Sergeant Major.
-He took part in the parachute operation to capture Primosole Bridge in Sicily 13th – 14th July 1943.
+He served for a time at the Airborne Forces Depot and Training School, at Hardwick Hall, and many a potential parachutist remembers him.
+He rejoined the 2nd Parachute Battalion in North Africa in August 1943 and was made the Regimental Sergeant Major.
+This meant that although he had missed the parachute operation in Sicily, he took part in Operation ‘Slapstick’, the landings at Taranto, Italy in September 1943.

 On return to the United Kingdom the battalion was billeted in the Lincolnshire area to the north of Grantham, astride the A1.
 He ruled his ‘domain’, Stoke Rochford Hall, the Headquarters for the battalion with a firm hand.